ekoret/gs-bot/README.md

 # gs-bot

-> Version 0.1.0 is the basic structure and starting point for the Discord bot.
-This is a good starting point for the bot as it contains boilerplate code for starting the bot, handling, reading, and deploying commands, eslint, and a config file that is configured with enviroment variables.
-You can opt out of using enviroment variables by just adjusting the values in the config file.
+> Version 0.1.1 has completed all the basic commands needed to run the bot.
+There is still no database connection.
+In the next version I will start implementing the database connection.

 ### Table of Contents